Earl Hebner: All Elite Wrestling (2019–2021)

-Return to IMPACT Wrestling (2022-present)
+Return to Total Nonstop Action Wrestling (2022–present)

-Hebner made his return to IMPACT Wrestling after 5 years away from the company at Slammiversary to count the 1-2-3 to give the Impact Originals the win against Honor No More.
+Hebner made his return to IMPACT Wrestling after 5 years away from the company at Slammiversary (2022) to count the 1–2–3 to give the Impact Originals the win against Honor No More.
+He returned again at Slammiversary (2024) in Montreal as a referee in X-Division champion Mustafa Ali's pocket, in reference to Hebner's role in the Montreal Screwjob, but this time refused to call the match against challenger Mike Bailey while Ali had him locked in the sharpshooter, and ultimately called the match fair when Ali submitted to a sharpshooter from Bailey.

 Personal life

 Hebner was married twice, he was first married to Carol Ann Kettner from 1969 to 1977.
 He later married Susan Ann Green, the marriage lasted from 1978 to 2000.

-Hebner's son Brian Hebner is also a professional wrestling referee (retired in June 2022), while his daughter Katie made a cameo appearance with TNA in 2008 as "Katie Kim", the sister of Gail Kim.
+Hebner's son Brian Hebner is also a professional wrestling referee (retired in June 2022) before becoming a professional wrestling podcaster with Jim Korderas, while his daughter Katie made a cameo appearance with TNA in 2008 as "Katie Kim", the sister of Gail Kim.
 Hebner's identical twin brother, Dave, was also a wrestling referee as well as a promoter.
-Dave died on June 17, 2022 from Parkinson's Disease.

 Hebner played himself in the episode "Sixteen Candles and Four-Hundred Pound Men" of Boy Meets World.
 Stock footage of one of his WWF matches was also featured in the motion picture Encino Man.

 In July 2016, Hebner was named part of a class action lawsuit filed against WWE which alleged that performers incurred "long term neurological injuries" and that the company "routinely failed to care" for them and "fraudulently misrepresented and concealed" the nature and extent of those injuries.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE, primarily over chronic traumatic encephalopathy, an issue that has risen to the forefront of sports-related injuries, especially after the Chris Benoit double-murder and suicide.
 In September 2018, US District Judge Vanessa Lynne Bryant dismissed the lawsuit.